QiQing-L/online-store/README.md

 - Additional feature to be developed:
-  - When a customer adds multiple items to a cart o  Instead of showing the item multiple times, your cart should only display each item once, but display the quantity for each item
+  - When a customer adds multiple items to a cart
+    - Instead of showing the item multiple times, your cart should only display each item once, but display the quantity for each item